Term, one year with possibility of extension or of becoming regular

 Number of Positions:

-The Bank offers a competitive total compensation package with starting salaries, based on qualifications, generally ranging between $44,870 and $58,629* (job grade 12 or 13). *Where the Bank has needs for specialized skills, it may offer higher starting salaries to exceptional candidates.
+Annual salary: The Bank offers a competitive total compensation package with starting salaries, based on qualifications, generally ranging between $54,821 and $64,495* (job grade 14). *Where the Bank has needs for specialized skills, it may offer higher cash compensation to exceptional candidates.

 Canada's central bank is the nation's pre-eminent macroeconomic policy institution.
 No other employer in the country offers you the unique opportunity to work at the very centre of Canada's economy, in an organization with significant impact on the economic and financial well-being of all Canadians.
 No matter what your area of expertise, you'll enjoy an open culture and a superior work environment that will challenge, energize, and motivate you to excel.
 (More info)

-• Condition of employment: Candidate must be eligible for secret clearance.• Priority will be given to candidates who are legally entitled to work in Canada.• There will be no relocation assistance provided for this recruitment action.• Only the candidates selected for an interview will be contacted.• The Bank of Canada benefits from the unique perspectives, attributes and talents of its diverse workforce.
+Condition of employment: Candidates must be eligible for reliability status.
+Priority will be given to Canadian citizens and permanent residents.
+There will be no relocation assistance provided for this recruitment action.
+Key benefits offered include: health and dental care, sick leave and paid vacation.
+Only the candidates selected for an interview will be contacted.
+The Bank of Canada benefits from the unique perspectives, attributes and talents of its diverse workforce.
 We offer flexibility to accommodate the needs of our employees and candidates.
-The Bank of Canada is committed to employment equity and actively encourages applications from qualified men and women, including Aboriginal peoples, persons with disabilities, and members of visible minorities.If you are a qualified candidate, please submit a detailed resumé and a covering letter by 13 May 2013.
+The Bank of Canada is committed to employment equity and actively encourages applications from qualified men and women, including Aboriginal peoples, persons with disabilities, and members of visible minorities.If you are a qualified candidate, please submit a detailed resumι and a covering letter by 23 October 2013.
 We will also ask you to complete a mandatory questionnaire during the application process.

 Sorry, this job is no longer available.